-Kian ‘Horisumi’ Forreal is currently looking for an intern/Deshi, he is accepting applications for interns with a potential pathway to being a Deshi at Authentink Studio for the future.
+Kian ‘Horisumi’ Forreal is currently accepting applications for shop intern with a potential pathway to being a Deshi (apprentice) at Authentink Studio for the future.

-You must be honest, punctual, patient, dependable and fluent in English reading and writing.
-You must be 25 years old or younger and a permanent resident or citizen of Australia.
+You must be loyal, honest, punctual, patient, dependable and fluent in English reading and writing.
+You must be under 30 years old and a permanent resident or citizen of Australia.
 It would help it you liked people and were a sociable person with a good mindset as this is a service position above anything else, as is tattooing.
 No negative or misanthropic people need apply.

 You should enjoy cleaning and whatever task you are doing (or be well adept at faking enjoying it) & have an interest in Japanese art, Japanese tattooing and culture and be dedicated to improving your drawing at all time, of course.
 You may need to take a second night job to fully support yourself during the first couple years until you start earning proper money.

 If you are just looking to learn ‘how to tattoo’ this is not the position for you, if you already tattooing unprofessionally and are looking to up-skill yourself, this is definitely not a position for you unless you want to start completely from the beginning.

 Please do not Facebook message, email, call the shop about this position or drop by the studio without an appointment in regards to this position, I can’t stress this enough.
 Please read the entire page and follow the instructions.